amnessa/cagopa_tiago_gazebo/object_tracking_pipeline.md

         In Isaac Sim, load the UR10 robot asset.

         In your Docker terminal, launch the simulation driver and MoveIt2: ros2 launch ur_moveit_config ur_sim_control.launch.py ur_type:=ur10 use_fake_hardware:=true launch_rviz:=true.
+TODO: cyclonedds-cpp wont render robot model but fastdds does

         In RViz: You should see the UR10 model.
 In the left panel, under MotionPlanning, ensure the "Scene Geometry" and "Planned Path" displays are active.